Second-harmonic imaging microscopy for time-resolved investigations of transition metal dichalcogenides: Results and Discussion

-Previous rotational anisotropy measurements probing the SH radiation component parallel (perpendicular) to the polarization of the fundamental field revealed the expected $\cos^2 3\theta$ ($\sin^2 3\theta$) dependence~\cite{Li13nl, Malard13prb, Kumar13prb, Zhang15nl, Miyauchi16jjap}.
+Previous rotational anisotropy measurements probing the SH radiation component parallel (perpendicular) to the polarization of the fundamental field revealed the expected $\cos^2 3\theta$ ($\sin^2 3\theta$) dependence~\cite{Li13nl, Malard13prb, Kumar13prb, Janisch14sr, Zhang15nl, Miyauchi16jjap}.
 Here, $\theta$ denotes the angle between the mirror plane in the crystal structure (i.e. the armchair direction) and the polarization of the probe beam.
-Rotating the sample then allows direct access to the symmetry of the sample and to the crystal orientation~\cite{Li13nl, Malard13prb, Kumar13prb,Zhang15nl,Miyauchi16jjap}.
-However, in order to exploit the advantage of SHG imaging microscopy probing a larger surface area at once, the sample is chosen to be fixed and the polarization of the fundamental is rotated.
-As it is known from literature~\cite{Heinz85prl} and further derived in the \emph{SM}~\cite{suppl}, the expected dependence of P- and S-polarized components of the SH intensity on the polarization yield
+Rotating the sample then allows direct access to the symmetry of the sample and to the crystal orientation~\cite{Li13nl, Malard13prb, Kumar13prb,Janisch14sr,Zhang15nl,Miyauchi16jjap}.
+However, in order to exploit the advantage of SH imaging microscopy probing a larger surface area at once, the sample position is chosen to be fixed and the polarization of the fundamental is rotated.
+As it is known from literature~\cite{Heinz85prl} and further derived in the supplementary material, the expected dependence of P- and S-polarized components of the SH intensity on the polarization for normal incidence yield

 Here, $\phi$ denotes the angle of the polarization with respect to the horizontal and $\Psi$ the angle between the armchair direction of the 2D-crystal and the horizontal as sketched in Fig.~\ref{fig3}(b).
-Thus, instead of the six-fold rotational symmetry, a four-fold rotational symmetry is expected, but again the crystal orientation can be evaluated from the data.
-Please note, that because of the threefold rotational symmetry of the TMDC monolayers, SHG without phase information does not deduce opposite crystal orientations.
+Thus, instead of the three-fold rotational symmetry, a two-fold rotational symmetry is expected for normal incidence.
+However, in our case of a small angle of incidence, the two-fold symmetry is broken and one observes two pairs of maxima with different heights, but again the crystal orientation can be evaluated from the data.
+Please note, that because of the three-fold rotational symmetry of the TMDC monolayers, SHG without phase information does not deduce opposite crystal orientations.
 Consequently, it only determines domain orientations modulo $60\,^\circ$.
-Since the observed triangular MoS$_2$ flakes represent ideal orientation markers, the consistency of the evaluation can be checked easily (cf. Section~2 in the \emph{SM}~\cite{suppl}).